0xAX/linux-insides/Booting/README.md

 ## How to read

-This chapter assumes you are comfortable with basic computer architecture and have a light familiarity with `C` programming language and x86_64 assembly syntax.
+This chapter assumes you are comfortable with basic computer architecture and have a light familiarity with the `C` programming language and x86_64 assembly syntax.
 You do not need to be a kernel expert, but being able to read short code snippets and recognize hardware terms will help.

 Each part of this chapter focuses on one boot phase.
 Read in order the first time, then revisit individual steps as references when you want to map a specific symbol or register setup to its place in the sequence.
 It is quite useful to have the source code of Linux kernel on your local computer to follow the details.
 You can obtain the source code using the following command:

 ```bash
 git clone git@github.com:torvalds/linux.git
 ```

-You can also obtain the source code through the Github CLI:
+Alternatively, you can get the source code through the GitHub CLI:

 ```bash
 gh repo clone torvalds/linux